hussain-t/machine-learning-and-deep-learning-curriculum/README.md

 https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/

-(c) If you're not from Mathematics background, obviously you have to visit https://www.khanacademy.org/math/calculus-home.
-It may take 2-3 weeks if you're a complete beginer.
+(c) If you're not from Mathematics background, obviously you have to visit [Khan Academy.](https://www.khanacademy.org/) It may take 2-3 weeks if you're a complete beginer.
 I would suggest to watch the videos by 1.x speed to complete them quickly.

 #### [Algebra 1:](https://www.khanacademy.org/math/algebra)
 https://www.khanacademy.org/math/algebra